-Innovation and Entrepreneurship project (IDE1) - 10 ECTS Exam prerequisites Assessment A cross-sectoral semester project that aims to develop and document an across disciplinary innovation and entrepreneurship project based on primary data collection.
+Innovation and Entrepreneurship project (IDE1) - 10 ECTSExam prerequisitesAssessmentA cross-sectoral semester project that aims to develop and document an across disciplinary innovation and entrepreneurship project based on primary data collection.Hand in 6 written assignments in English to be approved in WISEflow before deadline.Type of exam: Exam is based upon the IDE1-report submitti in WISEflow before deadline.
+The group presents their prototype/pretotype The exam room can be customized by the group to support the presentation.
+The exam in English.
+Group exam with individual assessment.
+Group presentation approx. 15 minutes followed by joint evaluation with joint discuss and individual question rounds for approx. 60 minutes per group including assessment.
+A cross-sectoral semester project that aims to develop and document an across disciplinary innovation and entrepreneurship project based on primary data collection.
+WISEflow before deadline.
 Hand in 6 written assignments in English to be approved in WISEflow before deadline.
-Type of exam: Exam is based upon the IDE1-report submitted in WISEflow before deadline.
-The group presents their prototype/pretotype.
-The exam room can be customized by the group to support the presentation.
-The exam is in English.
-Group exam with individual assessment.
-Group presentation approx. 15 minutes followed by joint evaluation with joint discussion and individual question rounds for approx. 60 minutes per group including assessment.
-Individual grades are given based on an overall assessment of the submitted work as well as the individual's presentation during the exam.
-External assessment.
+Individual grades are given based on an over assessment of the submitted work as well as the individual's presentation during the exam External assessment.
 Tools allowed: All.
-Re-exam: Based on the submitted project, the examiner gives the student guidance on necessary improvements in relation to passing the exam (possibly, that a new project should be prepared).
+Re-exam: Based on the submitted project, the examine gives the student guidance on necessary improvements in relation to passing the exam (possibly, that a new project should be prepared).
 The students are informed about specific deadlines and details of the project work.
-Project groups are formed if possible.
-No further guidance is provided in the period leading up to submission.
-The project is assessed at an oral project exam.
-Electives Exam prerequisites Assessment For further details see section 8 -
+Project groups are formed if possible. further guidance is provided in the period leading up to submission.
+The project is assessed at an oral project exam.ElectivesExamAssessment Electives Exam Assessment prerequisites For further details see section 8